grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 ## Sequence multiple scenarios

-To sequence scenarios, you can use `startTime` property (in combination with the options specific to your scenario executor).
+With the `startTime` property, you can configure your script to start some scenarios later than others.
+If you combine this with the executor's duration options, you can sequence your scenarios (this is easiest to do with executors with set durations, like the arrival-rate executors.).

 This configuration first executes a scenario where 50 VUs try to run as many iterations as possible for 30 seconds.
 It then runs the next scenario, which executes 100 iterations per VU for a maximum duration of 1 minute.

 Note the use of `startTime`, and different `exec` functions for each scenario.